-Appendix III- Advanced Settings
+Appendix II- Advanced Settings

-This section provides more detail explanation on advanced setting for routing and wireless settings.

-The Advanced options page allows you to manage advanced settings that influence on the device performance and behavior.
+This section provides a more detailed explanation on advanced routing and wireless settings.
+The Advanced options page allows you to manage the device's performance and behavior.
 The advanced wireless settings are dedicated for more technically advanced users who have a sufficient knowledge about wireless LAN technology.
 These settings should not be changed unless you know what effect the changes will have on your device.